-Yet, even though you know the broad strokes and some of the finer points, here are 31 fascinating World War II facts you likely never learned in history class:
+Yet, even though you know the broad strokes and some of the finer points, here are thirty-three fascinating World War II facts you likely never learned in history class:

 Germany, as you might expect, ranks high with about seven million total deaths.
 And that figure indeed dwarfs the surprisingly low totals for the U.S. and U.K., both at around half a million.